LuchoBazz/quicktest/website/docs/getting-started/configuration.md

 ### `config_files: Object` Field

-Configuration files for the specific language, which will be created in the `path` with the `content`
+Configuration files for the specific language.
+These files will be created at the specified `path` with the provided `content`.

 * _Required:_ `false`
 * _Example:_